craigzearfoss/classes_traversy-media/learn-the-mern-stack/NOTES.md

 ```
 ---

-MERN stands for
+### MERN stands for

 - MongoDB - a NoSQL database
 - Express - a backend framework mostly used for building APIs
 - React - a front end ui library / framwork
-- Node.js - a JavaScript runtime that allows us to use JavaScript as a server side technology
+- Node.js - a JavvaScript runtime that allows us to use JavaScript as a server side technology

-We will use MongoDB Atlas for the MongoDB database.
+We will use MonoDB Atlas for the MongoDB database.

 This project also uses